guyroutledge/atozcss/_posts/2014-08-22-widows-and-orphans.md

 {% endhighlight %}

-This will ensure that there are a minimum of 3 lines of text at the start of a new page.
+This will ensure that there are a minimum of 3 lines of text at the start of a new page or, in this case, at the start of a new column.

 ## Orphans